-Open Coil vs Pocket Sprung Mattress - What's Better?
+Open Coil Mattresses v Pocket Sprung Mattresses - What's Better?

-Open Coil vs Pocket Sprung Mattress - What's Better?
+Open Coil Mattresses v Pocket Sprung Mattresses - What's Better?

 What's the difference between the two, and which is most suitable for you?